 Besides “Heart Full Of Soul”, the album includes Yardbirds fan favorites like “The Train Kept A Rollin'”, “Smokestack Lightning”, “Still I’m Sad”, and most importantly, “I’m A Man”.
 This is the Bo Diddley Blues song, but the group and Jeff Beck give it a very Rock interpretation.
 The guitar and harmonica break goes into double time.
 Beck is using a distorted guitar played with metal on the strings to give it an early hard rock and psychedelic effect.
 Remember, this was late 1965.
 The psychedelic movement was still months away, and there was no hard rock.
 “I’m A Man” was The Yardbirds’ third hit of the year.

-The Yardbirds would also have three hits in 1966…”Shapes Of Things”, “Over Under Sideways Down”, and “Happenings Ten Years Time Ago”…all with psychedelic arrangements.
+The Yardbirds would also have three hits in 1966…”Shapes Of Things”, “Over Under Sideways Down”, and “Happenings Ten Years Time Ago”…all with psychedelic arrangements, and great guitar work.
 When Jeff Beck fell ill and was hospitalized during a tour in 1966, Jimmy Page filled in for him.

 Maybe the group just got too experimental or just didn’t have the songs, because they had no more hits.
 Epic did gather their best recordings into The Yardbirds’ Greatest Hits album in 1967.
 I believe it’s still the only single disc that includes all their hits, and for some reason (probably who owns the music rights), it’s no longer available.

 The day this album came out, March 27th, 1967, I bought it.
 It was always nice to get fresh copies of the songs on an album, instead of playing the individual singles.
 At some point, I sold all my vinyl albums, but I do have the songs on my computer.